Management plan compartment 6

 Sub-compartment 6B is known as Thornford Gully.
-As the name suggests this is an alder gully, fairly typical of others on the commons.
-It is characterised by mature alder coppice with a rich ground flora and a number of different sphagnum species present, with an area of willow occupying the head of the valley.
-Moving up the valley sides to the east and west the composition changes to oak and birch.
+As the name suggests this is an alder gully, fairly typical of others on the commons although with a higher proportion of oak and birch particularly towards the southern end.
+Mature alder coppice is underlain by a rich ground flora and a number of different sphagnum species, with an area of willow occupying the head of the valley.
+Up the valley sides to the east and west the composition changes to oak and birch.
 A complex system of flushes and pools lead into a small stream which becomes incised as it works its way down to the River Enborne to the south.
-Notable vascular plants present include Solomon's seal (an ancient woodland indicator species).
-Lower plants are well represented, with a number of different sphagnum species and several mosses and liverworts (species present?)
+Notable vascular plants include Solomon's seal (an ancient woodland indicator species).
+Lower plants are well represented, with several mosses including Atrichum undulatum, Polytrichum formosum, Mnium hornum and a variety of sphagnum species, and the liverwort Pellia epiphylla.

 BAP habitats